mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 DONE- Make top font look like style guide
 DONE- Make the Card Price more obvious

-- Counter for Refreshes for the month
+DONE - Counter for Refreshes for the month
 DONE - Toaster for user after they order a product

 # Improvements and Tasks